minio/madmin-go/estream/README.md

 | Nonce    | bin array | 32 byte nonce used for stream |

 The stream consists of all data blocks following until "End Of Stream" block is sent.

+Checksum is of encrypted data.
+There is no checksum for decrypted data.

 ### id 4: Plain Stream